Karlos-Eduardo-Mrqs/Karlos-Eduardo-Mrqs/README.md

     _Agile methodologies, planning and designing software development processes._

 ## Description
-🚀 I am dedicated student of computer science with focus in web development and databases.
-I love resolving complex problems and share knowledge.
-If you search collaboration or meet ideas, i here !
+> 🚀 I am a dedicated Computer Science student focused on web development and databases.
+I am passionate about solving complex problems and sharing knowledge.
+If you're looking for collaboration or just want to exchange ideas, I'm here!